Struck down, but not Destroyed

 Mutual trust between Muslims and Christians has disappeared, resulting in these religious groups becoming increasingly separate from each other, clustering within their own communities in suburbs and in distinct rural areas.

 While ethnicity, political conflict, and competition for resources are long-standing sources of violence in northern Nigeria, violence against Christians has the added dimensions of religious, economic and social undertones.
 Targeted acts of violence against Christians share a common religious denominator—defending the interests of northern Muslims, Muslim identity, and the position of Islam within Nigeria.
-These motives underlie the actions of not only radical Islamic groups such as Boko Haram, but also Muslim Fulani herdsmen, and the northern Muslim political and religious elite.
+These motives underlie the actions of not only radical Islamic groups such as an extremist group that is located primarily in Northern Nigeria, but also Muslim The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world. herdsmen, and the northern Muslim political and religious elite.